 Where to Buy These Index Funds

-All of these ETFs are available on M1 Finance.
+All of these ETFs should be available at any major broker.
+My choice is M1 Finance.
 The online broker allows you to construct your own custom portfolio of stocks and/or ETFs, or simply invest in pre-made, expert-built portfolios of low-cost ETFs.
 M1 has zero fees and offers fractional shares, dynamic rebalancing, and a modern, user-friendly interface and mobile app.
 I wrote a comprehensive review of M1 Finance here.